-9mm for iOS review
+9mm full review

 9mm is a third person shooter in which players follow in the footsteps of a police detective named John Kannon.
 The games story follows a sturdy structure, and like most shooters, everything is shoot first ask questions once the bad guys are dead, making this game frequently entertaining.

 The graphics are superb and the dialogue definitely makes you laugh, a must buy for Grand Theft Auto fans.
 The game utilises the gyroscope function in the iPad 2 and iPhone 4, and encourages players to get creative as they go through the game unloading rounds into enemies.
 The developers, Gameloft, knew that using the gyroscope could be tricky business, as players will find it difficult getting used to this new style of gaming, so they've added the option to turn the gyroscope feature off.
 In fact, you can pretty much change the game's controls entirely to suit your needs.
 Expert thinking.